TransparentHealth/bulk-claims-for-value/api-examples.md

 These APIs are created for illustration and discussion purposes.
 The data they serve is the synthetic data presented in README.

-For easy of evaluation, some APIs do not require authentication.
-A production implemenation would require authentication.
+For ease of evaluation, the APIs do not require authentication (are public).
+For the use cases described here, a production implementation **would** require authentication.
+OAuth2 examples, which use an `access_token` are illustrated at the bottom.
-APIs requiring authentication will indicate so.

-The command-line tool web client `curl` is used an exampple, but you could also use Postman, or just a web browser instead.
-The command line tool `sftp` is also used an example, but any SFTP client should work.  `curl` and `sftp` will already be installed on most MacOS and Linux systems.
+The command-line tool web client `curl` is used an exampple, but you could instead use Postman, or just a web browser.
+The command line tool `sftp` is also used as an example, but any SFTP client should work.  `curl` and `sftp` will already be installed on most MacOS and Linux systems and many equivilents exist for Microsoft Windows.

 There are two flavors of APIs here.